Samuel Colchin

 Samuel Colchin (fl.
 1747 – 1779) was an English cricketer who played in the 1770s.

-A nephew of Robert Colchin, a noted single wicket cricketer of the first half of the 18th century, he played in a total of 10 first-class matches, four of which were for Kent sides, all as a given man (Note: A given man was a player who would not usually play for a side and was generally not qualified by either birth or residence to do so.
-They were either recruited to play for it or "given" by the opposition, to produce a more balanced contest and, in some cases, to attract a bigger crowd.) against Hampshire sides.
-He played five matches for England sides (Note: During the time Colchin played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) and made one top-level appearance for a Hampshire XI.
+A nephew of Robert Colchin, a noted single wicket cricketer of the first half of the 18th century, he played in a total of 10 important matches, four of which were for Kent, all as a given man (Note: A given man was a player who would not usually play for a team and was generally not qualified by either birth or residence to do so.
+They were either recruited to play for it or "given" by the opposition, to produce a more balanced contest and, in some cases, to attract a bigger crowd.) against Hampshire.
+He played five matches for England (i.e., the "rest" of England), and one top-level appearance for Hampshire.

 Colchin was christened at Bromley in Kent in June 1747.
 He is last mentioned in June 1779 playing in a five-a-side single wicket match at the Artillery Ground for John Sackville, 3rd Duke of Dorset's team against Sir Horatio Mann's team.